2020 Autumn Leaves Tour of Japan

 Strolling at some of Japan’s iconic sites under gorgeous coloured autumn leaves is like a dream.
-This holiday is paced to give you the time to absorb the dream.
+This holiday is paced to give you the time to savour the dream.

-The 2019 Autumn Leaves Tour of Japan is a 15-day tour and takes you on a wonderful journey through Japan to experience autumn at its best.
-It visits all the iconic destinations including Tokyo, Hakone, Kanazawa, Shirakawa-go, Kyoto, Hiroshima/Miyajima and Osaka in the comfort of 4 to 5 star western style accommodation and mix of public and private transport.
+The 2020 Autumn Leaves Tour of Japan is a 14-day tour and takes you on a wonderful journey through Japan to experience autumn at its best.
+It visits all the iconic destinations including Tokyo, Hakone, Kanazawa, Shirakawa-go, Kyoto, Hiroshima and Miyajima in the comfort of 4+ to 5 star western style accommodation and mix of public and private transport.

-For those looking for a comprehensive tour of Japan’s diverse landscapes and culture, variety of experiences at a slower pace, and enjoy some comfort and ease in their daily itinerary, it is a perfect autumn tour of Japan.
+This tour is specifically designed for those looking for a comprehensive tour of Japan’s diverse landscapes and culture, variety of experiences at a relaxed pace, and enjoy some comfort and ease in their daily itinerary, it is the perfect autumn tour of Japan.

-Places visited: Tokyo, Hakone, Kanazawa, Shirakawa-go, Kyoto, Hiroshima, Miyajima and Osaka
+Places visited: Tokyo, Hakone, Kanazawa, Shirakawa-go, Hiroshima, Miyajima and Kyoto

 Group size: Maximum 8